-Bacon is common among basic breakfast food supplies in many households.
+Bacon is a common food especially as a component in breakfast.
 It’s delicious but also widely known to be unhealthy.
-Nevertheless, just the smell of bacon can make your dog’s mouth water.
-Canines recognize the enticing aroma of pork strips when the frying begins.
+Just the smell of bacon can make your dog’s mouth water.
+Canines recognize the enticing aroma of pork strips even before the frying begins!

 So what to do when your dog starts begging for bacon?
 There’s a debate as to whether any people foods should be given to dogs.
 At the very least, any new food given to a dog should be closely scrutinized .
 We’ll do that here with bacon to get your answer.

-Rich and fatty food groups are generally very dangerous to dogs.
+Rich and fatty food groups are generally harmful for dogs.
 One disease that can develop from eating too much bacon is pancreatitis.
-Just because your dog will love the taste and smell of crispy bacon doesn’t mean they should be eating it.
+Just because your dog loves the taste and smell of crispy bacon doesn’t mean they should be eating it.

 Can I Give My Dog Bacon?
 Answer: No

-When a dog often eats rich and fatty food, such as bacon, this causes inflammation of the pancreas.
+Often eating rich and fatty foods, such as bacon, can easily cause inflammation of your dog’s pancreas.
 This organ is located behind the stomach and is responsible for releasing digestive enzymes so the body can properly absorb and digest food.
 When this important gland becomes inflamed, it ceases to function efficiently.

 Dogs at Risk of Pancreatitis

-All dog breeds are prone to pancreatitis with a poor diet that’s overly rich and fatty.
-Since signs of pancreatitis cannot be easily distinguished from the symptoms of other ailments, this can easily go unnoticed.
+All dog breeds are prone to pancreatitis from such a poor diet.
+Since signs of pancreatic problems cannot usually be distinguished from the symptoms of other ailments, this can easily go unnoticed.
 That is, until your pet dog becomes very sick.

 Small breeds and energetic dogs are especially prone to this disease.
 That includes Cocker Spaniels, Poodles and Terrier dogs.
-But even if you have a larger dog breed like a German Shepherd or Great Dane, even these types of canines can be affected by a serious case of pancreatitis.
+If you have a larger breed like a German Shepherd or Great Dane, even these types of canines can be affected by a serious case of pancreatitis.

-Too much salt content in any food can cause other ailments like bloating and twisting of the intestines.
-Such troublesome symptoms then lead to serious conditions or even death.
+Too much salt content, in any food, can cause other problems like bloating and twisting of the intestines.
+Such symptoms can then lead to more serious conditions or even death.
 Feeding your dog bacon just isn’t worth it.

-Common early signs of pancreatitis include vomiting, diarrhea, and abdominal pain.
-Many of the symptoms are similar to those found in other conditions like food poisoning or a drug overdose.
-Therefore, it’s difficult to trace some of these signs to your dog definitively having pancreatitis.
+Early indications of pancreatitis may include vomiting, diarrhea and abdominal pain.
+Many of the typical symptoms are similar to those found in other conditions like food poisoning or a drug overdose.
+Therefore, it’s difficult to trace some of these signs to your dog having pancreas problems.

-Your vet may need to perform blood work in order to accurately diagnose the type of ailment that’s affecting your dog.
-In any case, having a policy of never feeding your dog bacon should help to put your mind at ease.
+Your vet may need to perform blood work in order to accurately diagnose the type of ailment affecting your dog.
+In any case, having a policy of never feeding them bacon will help to put your mind at ease.

 Bacon Grease is Terrible

-Bacon grease is even worse than the bacon itself.
+Bacon grease is even worse than bacon itself.
 All the unhealthy fats are present in the grease in a more concentrated form.
-This can clog your dog’s arteries and veins.
-Too much greasy oil in any food is very bad for the heart which applies to all living things.
+This can clog your dog’s arteries.
+Too much greasy oil in any food is very bad for the heart.

 Your dogs will love the taste of bacon grease, but they don’t know what’s good for them.
-Only a dog owner can withhold the bacon and its grease from a special canine friend.
+Only a good dog owner will withhold bacon and its grease for a special canine friend.

 Raw & Cooked Bacon

 Bacon isn’t good for your dog, whether raw or cooked, period!
 Feeding raw bacon can result in diarrhea.
-There could even be parasites, worms, and bacteria present on the meat itself.
-The curing procedure for preparing bacon involves a chemical process and these preservatives can lead to kidney, liver, and heart damage.
+There could even be parasites, worms and bacteria present in the meat.
+The curing procedure for preparing bacon involves a nasty chemical process and the preservatives can lead to kidney, liver, and heart damage.

-If you absolutely insist on occasionally giving your dogs some bacon then purchase a type that’s very lean, unsalted, and then cook it in virgin olive oil.
+If you insist on occasionally giving your dogs some bacon then purchase a type that’s very lean, unsalted and cook it in virgin olive oil.

 The Right Dog Diet

-Feed your dog nutritious food, with low filler ingredients, formulated for a canine.
+Instead, feed your dog nutritious food with low filler ingredients.
 This usually can’t be found in people foods.
 Find a high quality brand of dog food that offers the right balance.
 A healthier alternative to any rich pork would be bacon-flavored dog treats.